Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: Adam-type and Multi-level Variants

 \subsection{Adam-type adaptive gradient approach}

 When the sought parameter $\bbtheta$ represents the weight of a neural network, in the non-compositional stochastic problems, finding a good parameter $\bbtheta$ will be much more efficient if adaptive SGD approaches are used such as AdaGrad \cite{duchi2011adaptive} and Adam \cite{kingma2014adam}.
-We first show that our SCSC method can readily incorporate Adam update for $\bbtheta$, and establish that it achieves the same convergence rate as the original Adam approach for the non-compositional stochastic optimization problems \cite{reddi2019adam,chen2019adam}.
+We first show that our SCSC method can readily incorporate Adam update for $\bbtheta$, and establish that it achieves the same convergence rate as the original Adam approach for the non-compositional stochastic problems \cite{reddi2019adam,chen2019adam}.

-Following the Adam and its modified approach AMSGrad in \cite{kingma2014adam,reddi2019adam,chen2019adam}, the Adam SCSC approach uses two sequences $\bbh^k$ and $\bbv^k$ to track the exponentially weighted gradient of $\bbtheta^k$ and its second moment estimates, and uses $\bbv^k$ to inversely weight the gradient estimate $\bbh^k$.
+Following the Adam and AMSGrad in \cite{kingma2014adam,reddi2019adam,chen2019adam}, the Adam SCSC approach uses two sequences $\bbh^k$ and $\bbv^k$ to track the exponentially weighted gradient of $\bbtheta^k$ and its second moment estimates, and uses $\bbv^k$ to inversely weight the gradient estimate $\bbh^k$.
 The update can be written as

 where the gradient is defined as { $\bm\nabla^k:=\nabla g(\bbtheta^k;\phi^k) \nabla f(\bby^{k+1};\xi^k)$; $\hat \bbv^{k+1}:=\max\{\bbv^{k+1}, \hat \bbv^k\}$} ensures the monotonicity of the scaling factor in \eqref{eq.adaSCGD-3}; the constant vector is $\bbepsilon>0$; and $\eta_1$ and $\eta_2$ are two exponential weighting parameters.
 The vector division and square in \eqref{eq.adaSCGD} are defined element-wisely.